Florence A. George

 Florence Annie George (1864 – 3 July 1918) was an English schoolteacher and cookbook writer.
-Trained at the National Training School of Cookery, she served from 1894 as cookery mistress at King Edward VI High School for Girls in Birmingham.
-She wrote four books: King Edward's Cookery Book (1901), Vegetarian Cookery (1908), Economical Dishes for Wartime (1916), and the posthumous A Manual of Cookery (1920).
+Trained at the National Training School of Cookery, she was appointed cookery mistress at King Edward VI High School for Girls in Birmingham in 1894.
+Her books included King Edward's Cookery Book (1901), Vegetarian Cookery (1908), Economical Dishes for Wartime (1916), and the posthumously published A Manual of Cookery (1920).

-George treated cookery as a practical branch of science in girls' education and adapted her texts to contemporary needs.
-Vegetarian Cookery set out meat-free and reduced-meat dishes, while Economical Dishes for Wartime revised recipes for rationing conditions during the First World War.
-Her vegetarian recipes included early nut cutlets later regarded as precursors of the nut roast.
-Her work has since been noted in histories of vegetarianism and modern compilations that reproduce or discuss her recipes.
+George treated cookery as a practical subject in girls' education.
+Vegetarian Cookery included meat-free and reduced-meat dishes, while Economical Dishes for Wartime adapted recipes for food shortages during the First World War.
+Later writers have discussed her vegetarian recipes, including her recipes for nut cutlets, in accounts of vegetarian cookery.

 Biography

 Early life and education

 Florence Annie George was born in Gloucester in the second quarter of 1864.
-Her parents were William D., a canal superintendent, and Annie George.
+Her parents were William D. George, a canal superintendent, and Annie George.
 She had two sisters and two brothers.
 George later earned a first-class diploma from The National Training School of Cookery, London.